How Can I Get My Business to Appear on Google Maps?

 Getting your business listed on Google Maps is one the best things you can do to drive more traffic to your website, and increase phone calls to your business.
 Why?
 Because, according to Google, 30% of mobile searches are related to location.

-Imagine the following scenario: a potential customer is out to lunch and suddenly decides he feels like getting a relaxing massage before heading home.
-He takes out his phone, runs a search on Google or even Google Maps for “massage therapist”.
+Imagine the following scenario: a potential customer is out to lunch and decides she feels like getting a relaxing massage before heading home.
+She takes out her phone, runs a search on Google or even Google Maps for “massage therapist”.
+Based on the location, Google returns a list of places.
+The results look like this on Google Search:

 While Google Maps shows the results like this:

-If you’re a massage therapist and your business is nowhere to be found on Google Maps, it basically means it doesn’t exist.
-And if it’s not there, your phone won’t ring.
+If you’re a massage therapist and your business is nowhere to be found on Google Maps, for all intents and purposes it does not exist to many users.
+And if your business is not showing on Google Maps, it’s unlikely your phone will ring.

 Step 1: How to get started with Google My Business